Sustainable Ways to Manage Stormwater

 When the water flows through the street, it enters through the inlet and flows underground.
 From there, the stormwater reaches the advanced structural soil cell system, where the stormwater is stored, filtered and distributed effectively for the benefit of urban trees and proper stormwater management.

 The inlet ensures the water drains down at the correct optimal depth beneath the pavement height.
-From there, the stormwater reaches the structural soil cell system and the tree’s root system, where the stormwater is stored, filtered and distributed effectively to benefit urban trees and proper stormwater management.
+From there, the stormwater reaches the structural soil cell system and the tree’s root system, where the stormwater is stored, cleaned and distributed effectively to increase urban tree growth and proper stormwater management principles.

 animation of how strataflow works to benefits stormwater usage

-Essentially, Strataflow™ utilises readily available stormwater rather than potable water to irrigate street trees, which improves the vitality of trees and reduces the impact of stormwater on the local environment, all while maintaining a high natural presentation.
+Essentially, Strataflow™ utilises readily available stormwater rather than potable water to irrigate street trees, which improves the vitality of trees and reduces the impact of stormwater and stormwater contaminants on the local environment, all while maintaining a high natural presentation.

 Stormwater Management Case Study